Ankush511/AI-Routing-Agent/README.md

 # AI Tools Project

 This project provides various AI-powered tools for text manipulation, including summarization, funification, multiplication, and vowel counting.
-The tools utilize the LangChain library and the Ollama LLM model for their functionality.
+The tools utilize the LangChain library and the Gemini LLM model for their functionality over the CLI.

 ## Table of Contents
 - Requirements